joanpablo/reactive_forms/README.md

 FormControl control = form.control('name');

-// the control is disabled and also the widget in UI is disabled. control.markAsDisabled();
+// The control is disabled, and the widget in the UI is also disabled. control.markAsDisabled();
 ```

-> When a control is disabled it is exempt from validation checks and excluded from the aggregate
+> When a control is disabled, it is exempt from validation checks and excluded from the aggregate
 > value of any parent.
 Its status is **DISABLED**.
 >
-> To retrieves all values of a FormGroup or FormArray regardless of disabled status in children use
+> To retrieve all values of a FormGroup or FormArray regardless of the disabled status of children, use
-> **FormControl.rawValue** or **FormArray.rawValue** respectively.
+> **FormControl.rawValue** or **FormArray.rawValue**, respectively.

-## How does **ReactiveTextField** differs from native [TextFormField](https://api.flutter.dev/flutter/material/TextFormField-class.html) or [TextField](https://api.flutter.dev/flutter/material/TextField-class.html)?
+## How does **ReactiveTextField** differ from native [TextFormField](https://api.flutter.dev/flutter/material/TextFormField-class.html) or [TextField](https://api.flutter.dev/flutter/material/TextField-class.html)?

-**ReactiveTextField** has more in common with _TextFormField_ that with _TextField_.
-As we all know _TextFormField_ is a wrapper around the _TextField_ widget that brings some extra capabilities such as _Form validations_ with properties like _autovalidate_ and _validator_.
-In the same way **ReactiveTextField** is a wrapper around _TextField_ that handle the features of validations in a own different way.
+**ReactiveTextField** has more in common with _TextFormField_ than with _TextField_.
+As we all know, _TextFormField_ is a wrapper around the _TextField_ widget that brings some extra capabilities, such as _Form validations_ with properties like _autovalidate_ and _validator_.
+In the same way, **ReactiveTextField** is a wrapper around _TextField_ that handles the features of validations in its own different way.

-**ReactiveTextField** has all the properties that you can find in a common _TextField_, it can be customizable as much as you want just as a simple _TextField_ or a _TextFormField_.
-In fact must of the code was taken from the original TextFormField and ported to have a reactive behavior that binds itself to a **FormControl** in a **two-way** binding.
+**ReactiveTextField** has all the properties that you can find in a common _TextField_.
+It can be customized as much as you want, just like a simple _TextField_ or a _TextFormField_.
+In fact, most of the code was taken from the original TextFormField and ported to have a reactive behavior that binds itself to a **FormControl** in a **two-way** binding.

 Below is an example of how to create some **ReactiveTextField** with some common properties: